fabric/fabric/sites/docs/usage/output_controls.rst

 Debug output
 ------------

+There are two more atomic output levels for use when troubleshooting:
-There is a final atomic output level, ``debug``, which behaves slightly differently from the rest:
+``debug``, which behaves slightly differently from the rest, and ``exceptions``, whose behavior is included in ``debug`` but may be enabled separately.

 * **debug**: Turn on debugging (which is off by default.)
 Currently, this is largely used to view the "full" commands being run; take for example this